While the Guillory administration is confident the situation will resolve, it’s unclear how — and how soon.

-Here’s a selection of items on the agendas for this week’s meetings of the city and parish councils.
+Here is a selection of items on the agendas for this week’s meetings of the City and Parish councils.

 Local media turned up the heat on the mayor-president in August, reporting that may be turning into big-time investigations.